praful-prakash-goel/Transformer-From-Scratch/README.md

 This repository implements a **full Transformer model from scratch** in PyTorch for **character-level English → French machine translation**.

 It includes:
-- `model.py` – Complete encoder-decoder Transformer architecture
+- `models/transformer.py` – Complete encoder-decoder Transformer architecture
-- `dataset.py` – Data loading, character-level tokenization, padding, and batching
+- `data/dataloader.py` – Data loading, character-level tokenization, padding, and batching
+- `inference/generate.py` – Translating english sentence to french
 - `train.py` – Training loop with checkpointing and simple inference testing
+- `app.py` – Streamlit application for model demo

 The model follows the original *"Attention is All You Need"* architecture with modern improvements (pre-norm, proper masking).